How to Fix Apple Maps Not Working Issue on iPhone?

 Disable Mobile Data in iPhone’s Google Maps Settings

-1. Launch the Settings of your iPhone and open Privacy.
+1. Open Settings and tap Privacy.

 Open Location Services in the iPhone's Privacy Settings